• Home

 The Future of the Valley Starts Here!

-The Sonoma Valley Unified School District is home to five elementary schools: Dunbar, Sassarini, Flowery, El Verano and Prestwood; two middle schools: Altimira and Adele Harrison; one high school: Sonoma Valley High School; one continuation high school: Creekside High School; and two charter schools: Sonoma Charter School and Woodland Star.
+The Sonoma Valley Unified School District is home to four elementary schools: Sassarini, Flowery, El Verano and Prestwood; two middle schools: Altimira and Adele Harrison; one high school: Sonoma Valley High School; one continuation high school: Creekside High School; and two charter schools: Sonoma Charter School and Woodland Star.
 Find out more about our school district at their website: sonomaschools.org

 hidden anchor link